Jaxon-UT/ARL-RISCV-Student-Research/picorv32-master/README.md

-# NOTE
+# DISCLAIMER

 This folder is a modified version of the PicoRV32 repository.
 All the changes are in the arl_wb_gpio folder, where an example of memory mapped IO has been made.
-The original repository is available here: https://github.com/cliffordwolf/picorv32
+#### The original repository is available here: https://github.com/cliffordwolf/picorv32

 PicoRV32 - A Size-Optimized RISC-V CPU
 ======================================